Skip navigation

 Off Campus Office based work

-2. Where a staff member will be completing University work or business in an office based setting using a laptop or an off campus computer workstation for more than 10 consecutive working days:
+2. Where a staff member will be completing University work or business in an office based setting using a laptop or an off campus computer workstation:

-1. The staff member should submit an Off Campus Workstation Assessment (OCWA) through HORUS including a photo of the workstation with the staff member positioned at the workstation within the first day on site.
+1. The staff member submits an Off Campus Workstation Assessment (OCWA) through HORUS including a photo of the workstation prior to work commencing.
+The staff member will be contacted, and further advice provided by the Safety and Wellbeing Team if a photo cannot be provided.

-2. The OCWA workflows to their supervisor for formal endorsement and then to WEG who will review the work health and safety standards of the off campus workstation from the information provided.
+2. The OCWA workflows to their supervisor for formal endorsement and then to the Safety and Wellbeing Team who will review the work health and safety standards of the off campus workstation from the information provided.

-3. WEG will either approve or decline the off campus workstation giving advice on any required changes which should be implemented prior to the OCWA being resubmitted.
+3. The Safety and Wellbeing Team will either approve or decline the off campus workstation prior to work commencing, giving advice on any required changes which should be implemented prior to the OCWA being resubmitted.

-4. Once the workstation is approved by WEG, the OCWA will then workflow back to the delegate for final approval.
+4. Once the workstation is approved by the Safety and Wellbeing Team, the OCWA will then workflow back to the delegate for final approval.

 Travel

 1. The University recognises that travel is often an integral part of the work of staff of the University.
-The travel policy and associated procedures apply to all domestic and international travel arrangements of travelers on approved University business regardless of the source of funds, the duration of travel, or the purpose of travel.
+The travel policy and associated procedures apply to all domestic and international travel arrangements of travelers on approved University business (ANU and non-ANU personnel) regardless of the source of funds, the duration of travel, or the purpose of travel.
+Travelers are asked to consider sustainable choices in their travel arrangements.

 2. All travel is pre-approved by a delegated officer prior to ticketing in accordance with the relevant Finance and Human Resource procedures.
 Travelers can not under any circumstances authorise their own travel.
-Further information on the travel policy and associated procedures and travel approval is accessed via these links: Travel, travel approval and Travel insurance.
+Further information on the travel policy and associated procedures and travel approval is accessed via these links: Travel, travel approval, the ANU Travel Handbook and Travel insurance.

 Insurance